This text is translated into Russian by google automatic human level neural machine.

-But such links are formed only where competition is weakened.
-Otherwise, any attempts to make friends are dulled by the "war of all against all" that prevails in the world of competition.
+But such ties are formed only where competition is weakened.
+Otherwise, any attempts to make friends are suppressed by the "war of all against all" that prevails in the world of competition.
 Higher education is an artificial space.
-Risks existing in it, artificial risks (did not pass the test, earned a retake - all this is not fatal).
-Accordingly, it is here that social bonds are best formed and then they will support a person all his life.
-Of this feature of higher education, other functions also follow.
-Including professional.
+The risks that exist in it, artificial risks (did not pass the test, earned a retake - all this is not fatal).
+Accordingly, it is here that social connections are best formed, which will then support a person throughout his life.
+Other functions follow from this feature of higher education.
+Including professional ones.

 The price for the experiment (deviation from the norm and standard) in the real world can be loss of work, misfortune of close people, and even death.
 In high school the maximum payment is "two".
 Also not very nice, but not fatal.
 So, the young man has a long period when he can experiment in the profession, in relationships, in the future.
 Is it important?
 I think it's incredibly important.
 Without such a period in society, creators will be an extremely rare, almost disappearing product.